 Ant colony-based algorithms solve static problems and provide a high degree of flexibility and robustness in dynamic environments.
 The colony adapts to sudden changes in the environment and continues to function when certain individuals fail to complete their task.

-The principle of an ant colony is simple.
-Ants are able to select the shortest route from the nest to a food source through pheromone deposition and tracking.
-These are deposited by the ants on their way.
-An ants tend to follow the trail with the highest pheromone impact.
+The principle of ant colony is simple.
+Ants are able to select the shortest way to get from the nest to a food source by depositing and following pheromone trails.
+These are deposited by ants on their way.
+An ant tends to follow the trail with the highest pheromone impact.
 Pheromones dissipate over time (not in all versions of the algorithm).
-We therefore conclude that after a time, the ants will choose all the shortest tracks between the nest and the food.
+We therefore conclude that after a time, the ants will all choose the shortest path between the nest and the food.

 Ant colony optimization

-The algorithm was introduced by M. Dorigo in 1991, initially intended for the TSP (traveling salesman).
-We represent the problem to be solved in the form of finding a shortest path in a graph.
+The algorithm was introduced by Mr. Dorigo in 1991, initially intended for the TSP (travelling salesman).
+We represent the problem to be solved in the form of the search for a shortest path in a graph.

 ACO type algorithms have proofs of convergence that will not be shown in this course.